Nordic NORSI September Workshop – planning the consortium

 The purpose of the working groups is to establish a common platform for the Nordic NORSI.

-dates until NORSI Nordic Commencement
+Timeline and important dates until NORSI Nordic Commencement

 - 2 September Nordic NORSI Workshop – Zoom